9 FAM 402.17

 9 FAM 402.17-4(A) Member of a Profession

 a.
-This category ("TN") extends visa classification only to citizens of a NAFTA signatory country who are members of a profession listed in Appendix 1603.D.1 of NAFTA, chapter 16.
+This category ("TN") extends visa classification only to citizens of a USMCA signatory country who are members of a profession listed in Appendices 1 and 2 of Annex 16-A of USMCA, Chapter 16.

 b.
-The alien must meet the specific requirements, education, and/or experience, etc. listed in the annex related to that particular profession.
-Significantly, the TN classification of members of a profession is a stand-alone category, and should not be confused with the H-1B classification.
-With certain exceptions, each TN profession requires a baccalaureate degree as an entry-level requirement.
+The applicant must meet the specific requirements, education, and/or experience, etc. listed in the annex related to that profession.
+Significantly, the TN classification of members of a profession is a stand-alone category and should not be confused with the H-1B classification.
+TN professions are listed in Appendix 2 of Annex 16-A. With certain exceptions, each TN profession requires a baccalaureate degree as an entry-level requirement.
 If a baccalaureate is required, experience cannot be substituted for that degree.
 In some professions, alternative criteria to a bachelor’s degree are listed, and sometimes experience and criteria are required in addition to the degree.
-The list is occasionally expanded upon agreement of all NAFTA parties.
+The list is occasionally expanded upon agreement of all USMCA parties.

 c.
-You should always review Appendix 1603.D.1 of NAFTA, Chapter 16 to make sure that the alien’s job title is listed and that the alien possesses the education and/or experience level that is commensurate with that job title.
-You also should confirm that the applicant actually will perform the duties associated with the listed profession, and not the duties of a similar but distinct profession for which TN classification is inappropriate.
+You should always review Appendix 2 of Annex 16-A of USMCA, Chapter 16 to make sure that the applicant’s job title is listed, and that the applicant possesses the education and/or experience level that is commensurate with that job title.
+You also should confirm that the applicant will perform the duties associated with the listed profession, and not the duties of a similar but distinct profession for which TN classification is inappropriate.
 For example, on November 20, 2017, USCIS released a policy memorandum for evaluating applications where "Economist" is listed as the profession.
-The memo specifically notes that the alien must engage in activities consistent with the profession of an economist.
+The memo specifically notes that the applicant must engage in activities consistent with the profession of an economist.
 The profession of economist must not primarily include the activity of other occupations, such as, but not limited to, those performed by financial analysts, market research analysts, and marketing specialists.
 The memo also notes that, when determining TN eligibility, the focus should be on the nature of the duties of the occupation itself, rather than job title used.
 For assistance in determining the nature of various jobs and professions, you can consult the Occupational Outlook Handbook, published by the Bureau of Labor Statistics, and available online.

 9 FAM 402.17-4(B) License Not Required